What is a Decentralised Exchange (DEX)?

 When two parties agree on a trade, they send their assets to a smart contract.
 Once the smart contract verifies that everything is as agreed, it simultaneously executes the trade, sending each party the assets they’re due.

-Advantages of a Decentralized Exchange
+Advantages of a Decentralised Exchange

 Control over Funds